dbaltor/iac-exercise/README.md

         map_public_ip_on_launch = true
     }
     ```
-    This section defines our security group:
+    This section defines our security group and access rules:
     ```
     # A security group for the ELB so it is accessible via the web
     resource "aws_security_group" "elb" {